jotaen/klog/Specification.md

 - “space”: The character ` ` (U+0020)
 - “tab”: The tab character (U+0009), escape sequence `\t`
-- “whitespace”: A “space”, a “tab”, or another character that appears blank
+- “blank line”: A line that only contains “spaces” or “tabs”
 - “parenthesis”: The opening and closing parentheses `(` and `)` (U+0028 and U+0029)
-- “blank line”: A line that only contains “whitespace” characters
 - “letter”: A character as defined by the Unicode letter category, regex `\p{L}`
 - “digit”: Any of 0, 1, 2, 3, 4, 5, 6, 7, 8, 9
 - “integer”: An unsigned number without fractional component